The Women of the Drupal Community

 What does the future of Drupal look like in your opinion?
 More adoption, new features, any major changes?

-I encourage Drupal to continue along the same path with improvements and new features that will allow a user with no skills in the Drupal CMS to quickly take the lead and make the process of creating a site more accessible to site builders as well as beginners in this field.
+I encourage Drupal to continue along the same path with improvements and new features that will allow a user with no skills in the CMS to quickly take the lead and make the process of creating a site more accessible to site builders as well as beginners in this field.

 What advice would you give your younger self or someone who is just starting out?